9 Crucial Steps to Alzheimer’s Planning

 STEP 9 Seek Advice of a Skilled Alzheimer’s Planning Attorney

-Families with a member that has Alzheimer’s, or another serious disease are often in a vulnerable position and need assistance.
+Families with a member who has Alzheimer’s or another serious disease are often in a vulnerable position and need assistance.
 People have tons of questions regarding Medicaid eligibility, financial security, nursing home care, estate planning, and many other important topics.

 So where should you turn for help?
-Someone who knows Medicaid laws?
+Does someone know Medicaid laws?
 Financial planners?
 Accountants?
 Insurance salesmen?
 Who is in the best position to handle these diverse, complex issues as a whole and bring expertise in the overall situation as opposed to a single area?
-It is crucial to obtain advice from somebody that looks at the entire picture and makes sure all your rights are protected and your resources are put to good use.
+It is crucial to obtain advice from someone who considers the whole picture and ensures that all your rights are protected and that your resources are used effectively.

 Fredrick P. Niemann Esq.

-Fredrick P. Niemann, Esq. has knowledge and many years of experience in Alzheimer’s Planning and would be more than happy to answer your questions for you.
-Just as you wouldn’t want someone that is an expert in administering first aid performing a heart operation, you don’t want someone who lacks expertise in Alzheimer’s/Dementia planning advising you during such a critical period.
-Proper advice in a time of crisis can help take a significant weight off your shoulders by protecting your rights, preserving your assets and income, and prevent unnecessary costs.
+Fredrick P. Niemann, Esq. has knowledge and many years of experience in Alzheimer’s Planning and would be more than happy to answer your questions.
+Just as you wouldn’t want someone who is an expert in administering first aid performing a heart operation, you don’t want someone who lacks expertise in Alzheimer’s/Dementia planning advising you during such a critical period.
+Proper advice in a time of crisis can help take a significant weight off your shoulders by protecting your rights, preserving your assets and income, and preventing unnecessary costs.

 For more information about any of the topics discussed or if you have any questions regarding Alzheimer’s planning, please contact Fredrick P. Niemann, Esq., a qualified NJ Elder Care and Elder Law attorney.
-He can be reached toll-free at (855) 376-5291 or by email at fniemann@hnlawfirm.com.
+He can be reached at (732) 863-9900or by email at fniemann@hnlawfirm.com.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Alzheimer’s Planning Lawyer